+What are dental implants?

 However, dentures on dental implants are a little different in that there’s a surgical aspect.
 Plus, because dental implants are secured directly into the bone, the denture materials used in denture construction must be as strong as possible to minimize the possibility of breakage.
 Lastly, the dental implants we work with are guaranteed for life, helping ensure that the surgery only has to be performed once in a lifetime.

 So, while dental implants have a higher initial price, the lifetime guarantee of the implants along with the improved fit and quality of life that dental implants provide, help patients understand the importance that we use only the best materials when building a denture secured with dental implants.

 It’s debatable whether mini implants can even be referred to as dental implants.
 This treatment is seen as a lower cost alternative to the traditional dental implant whereby mini implants, as the name suggests, are much smaller in size.

 Mini implants generally fail at a rate of up to 30%.
 Because of this high failure rate, Saberton Denture & Implant generally recommends the time-tested traditional dental implant as a solution.
 While mini implants have their place in helping dentures stay in place, we find that regular dental implants are our preferred choice, simply because of how well they work.
 And when it comes to surgical procedures, Saberton Denture & Implant feels that it’s always better to work with treatment plans that offer the best outcome.

-+Are dental implants expensive?
++Are dentures on dental implants expensive?

 This is the million dollar question that everyone asks.
 While surgery for two new dental implants and a new denture costs about $7,000, the implants are guaranteed for life and the denture usually lasts at least ten years.
 This means that the actual cost of getting a denture on two implants is less than $2/day.
 Comparing this amount to the cost of having to use a couple tubes of denture adhesive every week, implants actually work out to be the more affordable option.